 In our business, revenue is driven by discretionary consumer spending.
-The expansion of newly constructed gaming facilities has also increased competition in many regional markets (including at some of our key facilities).
-We have seen signs of stabilization at the majority of our properties in the past few quarters and have seen low single digit increases in customer spending.
+The expansion of newly constructed gaming facilities has increased competition in many regional markets (including at some of our key facilities).
+As reported by most jurisdictions, regional gaming industry trends began softening midway through the second quarter and remained so through the end of June.